docker-hy/docker-hy.github.io/exercises.md

 ### First Exercise ###

-Before starting, over at <https://link_here> is a survey which is used for mapping students learning and possible experience before starting the course.
+Before starting, over at <https://en.surveymonkey.com/r/ZLMG6HR> is a survey which is used for mapping students learning and possible experience before starting the course.
+Please fill it, my thesis depends on it.
+Theres also a survey at the end of this course.

 ## Part 1 ##